KyleKilmartin371/ReadMe-Generator/README.md

 ## Description

 This is a Javascript program written to be ran completely on the terminal using Node.JS.
 Just answer the questions when prompted and you will be presented with a proffesional ReadMe at the end.
+Just type Node index into your terminal and you will be ready to start!

   ### Have any questions or concerns?
 Contact me!
 https://github.com/KyleKilmartin371